haoxsia/haoxsia.github.io/_pages/about.md

 </p>

 * Welcome!
 I am working on nanoelectromechanics research at the Institute of Electronics, Microelectronics and Nanotechnology (IEMN), CNRS.
 Prior to joining CNRS in 2020, I acquired my Master Degree in electronics from Xi'an Jiaotong  University in China.
-* Keywords - NEMS/MEMS, nano-electromechanics, cavity classical/quantum optomechanics
+* Keywords - NEMS/MEMS, nano-electronics, nano-mechanics, cavity classical/quantum optomechanics